chongduan/chongduan.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "About me"
-excerpt: "Director of Digital & Imaging AI at Pfizer, focused on AI-driven imaging solutions for drug development."
+excerpt: "Director of Digital & Imaging AI at Pfizer, focused on AI-driven solutions for drug development."
 author_profile: true
 redirect_from:
   - /about/